-EDR has now finalized the online 2017-18 survey with no significant changes to the format or questions.
+EDR has now finalized the online 2018-19 survey with no significant changes to the format or questions.
 In addition to county and municipal governments, Community Redevelopment Agencies (CRAs) are being asked to complete the survey questionnaire.
-The response deadline has been extended to Friday, March 9, 2019, in order to give local officials sufficient time to respond.
-Thank you for your continuing patience.
+The response deadline has been extended to Friday, February 28, 2020, in order to give local officials sufficient time to respond.
+Thank you for your patience.

 Local government officials may fulfill this reporting requirement by accessing the online survey at an external website.
 Please refer to the first link [cfm] provided below.
 For electronic filers, EDR recommends that the survey respondent print the survey PDF (i.e., the second link below) and gather the relevant information prior to beginning the online survey.

 Alternatively, if the local official wishes to report by hard copy, a survey PDF can be completed and printed or scanned.
 The printed or scanned survey can then be e-mailed or mailed to EDR at the address below.
-EDR will compile the responses for fiscal year 2017-18 and publish a report.
+EDR will compile the FY 2018-19 responses and publish a report at a later date.

 - Prior Years' Local Government Economic Development Incentives Reports [cfm]